zwelden/bashrc_file/README.md

 ```

 2.)
-copy contents of bashrc_file
+copy contents of .bashrc from this repository

 3.) paste in the contents of the copied file
 ```
 <esc> :a
 <cmd-v>
 ```
-Then change lines XX to match your personal log file name
+Then change lines 31-24 to match your personal log file name and username

 4.) save file
 ```